 Unfortunately, for many clinicians, this lofty and worthwhile concept often becomes derailed early on in practice because one’s first experiences with evidence are:

-- Shear boredom: Most of us have sat through seemingly endless epidemiology lectures on critical appraisal and pondered, “Is this what conscience sedation feels like?”
+- Sheer boredom: most of us have sat through seemingly endless epidemiology lectures on critical appraisal and pondered, “Is this what conscious sedation feels like?”

-- Shear confusion: That complex undergraduate statistic course you barely passed that bore little resemblance to anything remotely practical.
+- Sheer confusion: that complex undergraduate statistic course you barely passed that bore little resemblance to anything remotely practical

-- Shear frustration: There are 100s of “evidence-based” clinical practice guidelines which are sometimes longer than War and Peace; you hear that to keep up with the medical literature you need to read for 21 hours a day, and you have never had that much free time in one month, let alone a single day!
+- Sheer frustration: there are 100s of “evidence-based” clinical practice guidelines which are sometimes longer than War and Peace; and you hear that to keep up with the medical literature you need to read for 21 hours a day, and you have never had that much free time in one month, let alone a single day!

-- Engaging – presented in an interesting way – practical, along with humor and a dollop of healthy skepticism.
+- Engaging: presented in an interesting way – practical, along with humor and a dollop of healthy scepticism.

 You then mix the above with a few common sense principles such as:

-- You can almost never reduce risk to zero.
+- You can almost never reduce a risk to zero

 - We are all dead at the end.

-- Tools for Practice: A biweekly, purposely brief (300 words), a free article summarizing medical evidence focusing on topical issues and practice modifying information – >130 articles to date.
+- Tools for Practice: A biweekly, purposely brief (300 words), free article summarizing medical evidence, focusing on topical issues and practice-modifying information – more than 130 articles to date

-- Best Science (BS) Medicine Podcast: A series of 30 minute podcasts featuring a discussion between a family physician and a clinical pharmacist about the best available evidence around numerous general practice topics (e.g. diabetes, pneumonia, depression), a number of series on topics like polypharmacy, nutrition, plus a monthly look at new studies.
-All of these topics are discussed with healthy skepticism and odd humor undertones.
-The BS medicine podcast, according to iTunes is in the top 10-20 medical podcasts in most countries and is one of, if not, the top general practice podcast worldwide – >260 podcasts to date.
+- Best Science (BS) Medicine Podcast: A series of 30-minute podcasts featuring a discussion between a family physician and a clinical pharmacist about the best available evidence around numerous general practice topics (e.g., diabetes, pneumonia, depression), a number of series on topics like polypharmacy and nutrition, plus a monthly look at new studies.
+All of these topics are discussed with healthy scepticism and odd humor undertones.
+The BS medicine podcast, according to iTunes, is in the top 10-20 medical podcasts in most countries and is one of, if not the top, general-practice podcast worldwide – more than 260 podcasts to date

 - Absolute CVD Risk/Benefit Calculator: An interactive and individualized cardiovascular risk calculator which provides an absolute estimate (%) of a person’s chance of having a cardiovascular event over a specific period of time and an idea of the potential benefit and harms of treatment.
-The top 3 risk calculators are presented – Framingham, QRISK2 and ASCVD.
+The top three risk calculators are presented: Framingham, QRISK2, and ASCVD

-- Educational Music Videos: One of us (someone with obviously too much time on their hands) uses popular music to get across the concepts of shared decision making, critical appraisal, CVD risk numbers, polypharmacy, nutrition, choosing wisely, overdiagnosis – 9 videos in total.
+- Educational Music Videos: One of us (someone with obviously too much time on their hands) uses popular music to get across the concepts of shared decision making, critical appraisal, CVD risk numbers, polypharmacy, nutrition, choosing wisely, and overdiagnosis – nine videos in total.